-If you are a new project director or have recently changed your e-mail address, it is likely that your name or e-mail address will not be in our records.
-In this situation, you will receive an e-mail message from the Help Desk informing you that your Department’s grants specialist must approve the changes before you can complete the registration process.
-The Help Desk will forward the request to Department staff that typically can approve these changes within 48 hours.
-Once the changes have been approved, you will receive an e-mail informing you that you can proceed with registering and submitting your APR.
+If you are a new project director or have recently changed your e-mail address, it is likely that your name or email address will not be in our records.
+In this situation, you will receive an email message from the Help Desk informing you that your Department’s grants specialist must approve the changes before you can complete the registration process.
+The Help Desk will forward the request to Department staff who typically can approve these changes within 48 hours.
+Once the changes have been approved, you will receive an email informing you that you can proceed with registering and submitting your APR.

 The Help Desk

-Please remember that, after you submit the completed APR electronically, you must also fax a signed copy of Section I of the report form to 703-832-1360 that certifies that the information submitted electronically is readily verifiable and that the information reported is accurate and complete.
-If for any reason you need to revise your performance report data after you submit it, please do not fax the corrections; you should contact the Help Desk for information on revising your report and resubmitting it electronically.
+Please remember that, after you submit the completed APR electronically, you must scan and upload a signed copy of Section I of the report form that certifies that the information submitted electronically is readily verifiable and that the information reported is accurate and complete.
+If for any reason you need to revise your performance report data after you submit it, please contact the Help Desk for information on revising your report and resubmitting it electronically.
 Please note that generally the Department will be able to accommodate revisions only until the due date for submitting your APR.
-If you have questions regarding the performance report requirements, please contact your grants specialist directly.
-To ascertain your grants specialist's name, telephone number, and e-mail address, please visit http://www2.ed.gov/programs/triostudsupp/staff.html.
+If you have questions regarding the performance report requirements, please contact your ED program specialist directly.
+To ascertain your ED program specialist's name, telephone number, and e-mail address, please visit http://www2.ed.gov/programs/triostudsupp/staff.html.